 Enrollment Fee (aka Lock-In Fee)

-You may be charged an Enrollment Fee to lock-in a specific price.
+You may be charged an Enrollment Fee to lock-in a specific price as part of an annual price protection plan.
 Make sure you’re doing the math to verify the “real” price.

 Budget Program Fee